AnyBody/tutorials/The_mechanical_elements/lesson4.md

 To conclude, the special feature about kinematic measures is that you can drive them.
 In AnyBody, you can drive anything that you can measure, and this is really a unique facility.
-If something went wrong for you along the way, you can {download}`download a commented version of the final result here (Measures2.any) <Downloads/Measures2.any>`.
+If something went wrong for you along the way, you can download a commented version of the final result {download}`here <Downloads/Final.demo.arm2d.zip>`.

-he last lesson in the tutorial on mechanical elements is {doc}`lesson5`.
+The last lesson in the tutorial on mechanical elements is {doc}`lesson5`.